frostbyte134/frostbyte134.github.io/_posts/2020-11-13-linux-device-drivers.markdown

 - Worse yet, if the driver has been swapped to disk, response time is unacceptably long.
 - Using the mlock system call might help, but usually you’ll need to lock many memory pages, because a user-space program depends on a lot of library code. mlock, too, is limited to privileged users.
 - The most important devices can’t be handled in user space, including, but not limited to, network interfaces and block devices.

+### Chap 3.
+Char drivers
+- suitable for simple hardwares
+- `SCULL` : simple character utility for loading localities
+  - is a char driver that acts on a memory area as though it were a device (no physical hw)
+  - in such situation, `device` often could mean _the memory area used by scull_